davidleger95/davejs/content/blog/conquering-remote-communication-with-loom.md

 ***

-If you're wondering how to use Loom for your specific type of work, there are some awesome examples on Loom's Website: \[Loom Use Cases\]([https://www.loom.com/use-cases](https://www.loom.com/use-cases "https://www.loom.com/use-cases")).
+If you're wondering how to use Loom for your specific type of work, there are some awesome examples on Loom's Website: [Loom Use Cases](https://www.loom.com/use-cases).